Answer Engine Optimization (AEO): The Complete Guide for 2025

 Here's what many AEO guides miss: answer engines don't just look at content structure.
 They look at authority.

-When Google decides which page deserves the featured snippet, it considers:
+When Google decides which page deserves the featured snippet, it considers domain authority, backlink profile, E-E-A-T signals, brand reputation.

 Two pages might have equally well-structured answers.
 The one with stronger authority signals wins.

 This is why building backlinks matters for AEO.
-Not just any backlinks - links from the sources that answer engines already trust.
+Not just any backlinks.
+Links from sources answer engines already trust.
 Wikipedia.
 Reddit.
 Major publications.
 Industry authorities.

-When your site has endorsements from sources that search engines and AI systems already rely on, you become a more credible answer provider.
+When your site has endorsements from sources search engines and AI already rely on, you become a more credible answer provider.

 Revised helps with this.
 We find domains with existing backlinks from high-trust sources and redirect that authority to your site.
-It's not about manipulating algorithms.
-It's about building the genuine authority signals that make you worthy of being the answer.
+Not about manipulating algorithms.
+About building genuine authority signals that make you worthy of being the answer.

 AEO and GEO are converging.

-Featured snippets and AI answers serve the same user need: getting information without clicking through to websites.
+Featured snippets and AI answers serve the same user need: getting information without clicking through.
 The tactics overlap:

 - Structured, answer-first content